Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 The status of Presenters is determined by:

-• CWS (Firm Wholesale Sales) – products marketed through the downline
+• CWS (Firm Wholesale Sales) – products marketed through the downline.

-• Number of speakers you personally hire
+• Number of speakers you hire.

-• Number of presenters your downline recruits
+• Number of presenters your downline recruits.

 When you check out the first line above, a White Presenter earns a payment of 20%.
 It boosts to 30% once you attain the Black Speaker condition.